 With our unique approach, we take care of your land best!

-Call our Owner, Len Lankford at (719)-783-4250 or our Project Forester, Rob Bidner at (719)-371-3719 for an appointment and free on-site consultation.
+For quick response, call Len at 719-429-4404, fill out our Forestry Interest Questionnaire, or call our Project Forester Rob Bidner at 719-371-3719 for an appointment and on-site consultation.

 Above Left: Pre-treatment stand with thick understory Above Right: Post-treatment stand, thinned and mitigated

 We know trees and forests and include the following actions for high quality results.
 Methods may be modified due to forest condition, objectives, and costs.